How To Farm in Project Zomboid

 The Farming Skill and Seasons

-According to Project Zomboid's seasonal structure, crops will produce more in the summer than the winter.
-As a result, it's critical to prepare ahead of time and select crops that complement your playstyle and the season.
-Certain crops, like lettuce and spinach, are viable year-round, while the prime season for planting crops like pumpkins and watermelons is summer.
+With the Project Zomboid seasonal structure, crops can produce more in the summer than in the winter.
+From this, it’s critical to prepare ahead of time and select crops that work with your personal playstyle and the season.
+Some crops, like lettuce and spinach, are viable year-round, while the prime season for planting crops like pumpkins and watermelons is summer.

 Time Investment